methanoliver/awesome-renpy/README.md

 + [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
 Requires work to adapt to more modern versions of RenPy.
 + [phone message system for renpy](https://nadianova.itch.io/phone-message-system-for-renpy) - Another implementation of a phone, this one works as is.
 + [RenpyPhoneSMS](https://github.com/israelrbb/RenpyPhoneSMS) - And another one.
++ [Elckarow/Phone](https://github.com/Elckarow/Phone) - Imitating a phone is a very common task.

 ### Extra content